qiansexingqiu/FacialSym-GCN-Automated-MSP-System/README.md

 # FacialSym-GCN: Automated Midsagittal Plane Construction for Digital Surgical Planning
 **Open-source implementation of the MSP system described in:**
-*Clinical Translation of Automated Midsagittal Plane System for Digital Surgical Planning:
-Open-Source Implementation, Multicenter Evaluation, and Prospective Surgical Validation* (2026)
+*Deep Learning-based Midsagittal Plane Construction in Craniomaxillofacial CT* (2026)

 ---